Las Vegas Is One of the Most Competitive Hospitality Markets in the World

 Beyond the direct conversion impact, slow sites rank lower in Google search results.

-Google uses Core Web Vitals as a ranking factor — including Largest Contentful Paint, which measures how quickly the main content of a page becomes visible.
-A hospitality website with poor LCP scores will rank below faster competitors for searches like "restaurants in Las Vegas" or "boutique hotels Las Vegas."
+Google uses Core Web Vitals as a ranking factor — specifically Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
+A hospitality website with poor scores will rank below faster competitors for searches like "restaurants in Las Vegas" or "boutique hotels Las Vegas."

 This compounds the problem: a slow site gets fewer visitors from search and converts a smaller percentage of the visitors it does get.